ughdeiek/Nirupamaec101-pes_pd/README.md

     Re-run routing with higher QoR settings.
     Manually fix DRC errors specific in tritonRoute.drc

 After routing has been completed interconnect parasitics can be extracted to perform sign-off post-route STA analysis.
 The parasitics are extracted into a SPEF file.
     The SPEF extractor is not included within OpenLANE as of now.

+SPEF Extraction

+    After routing has been completed interconnect parasitics can be extracted to perform sign-off post-route STA analysis.
+The parasitics are extracted into a SPEF file.
+    The SPEF extractor is not included within OpenLANE as of now.